ykanter/astro-blog/src/pages/posts/post-3.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Why Astro"
+title: "Why Bun"
-pubDate: 2023-12-29
+pubDate: 2024-01-03
 description: "Why yet another fromework"
 author: "Jonathan"
 image:
   url: "/images/astro-logo.png"
   alt: "my-logo"
-  height: 200
+  height: 40
-  width: 150
+  width: 30
-tags: ["astro", "js", "framework", "Server Side Rendering"]
+tags: ["bun", "js", "framework", "zig"]
-body: "Somehow Astro feels different.
-Unpretentious.
-It is there to help but does not get in the way, you kind of just get on with the project.
-Components?
-Sure.
-Partial hydration?
-Be our guest.
-Other frameworks?
-Of course.
-Very pleasant"
+body: "OK, why Bun then.
+Short answer is I tried it and kind of fell in love with it.
+It is wicked fast and feels well put together.
+I also like Zig, which is what Bun is written in.
+And liked Jarrod's answer on why it is so performant.
+Relentless profiling"
 ---